MapFormer: Self-Supervised Learning of Cognitive Maps with Input-Dependent Positional Embeddings: Appendix

-In the previous section, we have introduced the exponential map in Transformers to allow them to build \textit{input-dependent} matrices and learn cognitive maps.
+In sec.~\ref{sec:mapformers}, we have introduced the exponential map in Transformers (via the rotation matrices) to allow them to build \textit{input-dependent} matrices and learn cognitive maps.
 The Transformer formalism cannot naturally explain how an exponential map emerges like in SSMs, but in Mamba2 \cite{dao2024transformersssmsgeneralizedmodels}, the authors show that linear transformers \cite{wang2020linformerselfattentionlinearcomplexity} are actually SSMs.
 Starting from equation \ref{eq:ssm_discrete}:

 after multiplying by $C_t$, we get the final equation: